 This cultural diversity brings with it a wealth of ideas, attitudes, beliefs and values that are sometimes complementary and, at other times, conflicting.
 These changing demographics are dramatically shifting our conventional understanding of the American workplace, church and home.
 It is the American home — more specifically the institution of marriage — to which we give our focus.

-Inter-ethnic marriage is not a 21st-century phenomenon.
-A quick search through Scripture highlights a number of inter-ethnic marriages among our biblical heroes and heroines.
-For example, much to the chagrin of his family (Numbers 12:1), Moses (a Hebrew) marries Zipporah (an Ethiopian).
+Interethnic marriage is not a 21st century phenomenon.
+A quick search through Scripture highlights a number of interethnic marriages among our biblical heroes and heroines.
+For example, Moses (a Hebrew) marries a woman from Midian (Exodus 2:16-21).
 In another example, Rahab, the Canaanite harlot responsible for hiding the Jewish spies looking to overthrow Jericho, converts to Judaism and marries Salmon (a Hebrew).
 In these instances and others, God shows His approval of the relationship because He remained the object of their worship.
-Other inter-ethnic marriages, however, led to disastrous consequences because the focus on God was lost.
-The best example is that of Solomon who allowed his wives from foreign lands, including the queen of Sheba, to divert his attention from the God of his ancestors.
+Other interethnic marriages, however, led to disastrous consequences because the focus on God was lost.
+The best example is that of Solomon who allowed his wives from foreign lands to divert his attention from the God of his ancestors (1 Kings 11:4).